andresribeiro/ciara/README.md

 # Ciara

-Securely deploy any application on any server in `4` minutes.
+Securely deploy any application on any server.

 - 🛠️ No DevOps Knowledge Required - Focus on your code.
 Ciara focus on your deployment.
 - 🗄️ VM OR Bare Metal - Deploy on any server, cloud or on-premises.